The World Cup hosts' complex relationship with football

 Last updated on .From the section Women's Football

-Sydney's Stadium Australia is a strange sort of place to watch football - far from the sort of place built with hosting a World Cup final in mind.
+Sydney's Stadium Australia is a strange place to watch football - far from the sort of place built with hosting a World Cup final in mind.

 A cavernous arena of more than 80,000 seats and a large ring of grass surrounds the playing field, evoking memories of the running track on which Cathy Freeman won her historic 400m gold at the 2000 Olympics.